krabiswabbie/busyscout/README.md

 ## Usage

-There are two ways to get BusyScout:

-### Quick Way

-Download the compiled version for your platform from the [Releases](https://github.com/<your-username>/busyscout/releases) section.
+Download the compiled version for your platform from the [Releases](https://github.com/<your-username>/busyscout/releases) section OR build the utility from the source code provided.

-### Long Way

-1. Install Golang.
-2. Clone this repository.
-3. Build the utility from the source code.
-Ensure to review the code for security and integrity before compiling.

-### Example Command

 ```bash
 ./busyscout ipwiz.zip root:root@192.168.10.18:/tmp